Hemagglutination

 - Extravascular hemolysis: fever and chills

-- HDFN: fetal hemolytic anemia, hepatosplenomegaly, jaundice, erythroblastosis, neurological damage, hydrops fetalis
+- HDFN: fetal hemolytic anemia, hepatosplenomegaly, jaundice, erythroblastosis, neurologic damage, hydrops fetalis

 Pathophysiology